super-pingouin/python_sdia/Labs/Lab4/README.md

 You will have to submit a .zip file named LAST_NAME1-LAST_NAME2-Lab4.zip with your solutions.

-The deadline is October 14, upload your jupyter notebook on Moodle.
+The deadline is indicated on Moodle.
+Please upload your zip file before then.

 ## Late Policy